 Higher and foundation tiers

 Can you guess what all these reactions have in common?
-Well all these chemical reactions release heat energy to the surroundings.
+Well all these chemical reactions release energy to the surroundings.
 They are all exothermic reactions.

 The neutralisation reaction between an acid and an alkali is a good example of an exothermic reaction that takes place in solution.
-Even using fairly dilute solutions a thermometer placed in a beaker containing a mixture of say hydrochloric acid and the alkali sodium hydroxide; as shown below; will record a temperature rise of around 250C.
-Many oxidation reactions such as the combustion of metals such as magnesium are also highly exothermic reactions and will release large amounts of heat energy to the surroundings.
+Even using fairly dilute solutions a thermometer placed in a beaker containing a mixture of say hydrochloric acid and the alkali sodium hydroxide; as shown below; will record a temperature rise of around 25°C. Many oxidation reactions such as the combustion of metals such as magnesium are also highly exothermic reactions and will release large amounts of heat and light energy to the surroundings.

 Endothermic reactions are much less common than exothermic reactions.